 • Verify your minimum net worth through financial audits.

-• Create at least one to two jobs for Canadian employees.
+• Create at least one to two full-time jobs for Canadian employees.

 • Present a detailed business plan that demonstrates your potential for success.